My name is John Leslie and I am the grandson of Najeeb Khalaf, My wife is Sarah Leslie. These are my two children Noah and Genev’e Leslie.

 When Dr. Cross called, she told my wife that there was a problem.
 The tests came back telling us that Noah would have Trisomy 21, Down syndrome.
 When Sarah called to tell me, I was shocked.
 I wept like and wept and wept!
 On top of all that was already going on in our house, now this?

 Oh, did I pray, and I confess my thoughts were not as they should be.
 I said Why, Lord?
 We already have so many challenges with my wife’s illness.
-The Lord spoke to my heart very strongly and said to me, John, This is my perfect will, your boy will be perfect.
-I know this did not mean a healing, but meant that my son would be exactly as the Lord wanted him to be.
-Indeed, he would be!
+The Lord spoke to my heart very strongly, John, This is my perfect will.

-Sarah went into the hospital to give birth on the 7th of August, and on the 10th, they induced labor.
+Sarah was admitted to the hospital to give birth on the 7th of August, and on the 10th, they induced labor.
 Noah was born on August 10th, 2004.
 As soon as he was born, they put him on the scale.
-The scale displayed the perfect number, as you can see in the picture, 7.0 pounds!
+The scale displayed God’s perfect number, as you can see in the picture, 7.0 pounds!
 Just as the Lord told me.
-He is perfect.
+His perfect will.
 We named him Noah, which means “rest” or “comfort.”
 There is rest and comfort in the Lord’s ways.

-As you can see the face of my wife.
-There was nothing but joy in the room except for one nurse who said after examining him, yep it is a down’s baby as she saw the tell tell signs of the mark on his palms.
-We were not moved but rejoiced with our Doctor as there was only love in the room.
+As you can see the face of my wife in her picture in the delivery room there was nothing but joy!
+In the midst of that joy one nurse who said after examining Noah quipped, yep it is a down’s baby as she saw the tell tell signs of the mark on his palms.
+We were not moved but rejoiced with our Doctor as there was only love and rejoicing in the room.

 Noah was a beautiful baby boy and all who saw him agreed.
+A smile that was beautiful.
 We truly felt very blessed and trusted the Lord for all the tomorrows!

 I prayed and asked the Lord for a sibling for Noah.
-I did so, thinking that we need a brother or sister, since we are older, to care for Noah later in life.
+I did so, thinking that it would nice to have a brother or sister.
+I though when are older a sibling would be nice to help care for Noah.
 My wife got pregnant again in late 2006.
 We were so happy, as it was not easy for my wife to carry a pregnancy to term.
-Also, by this time, her MS was much worse.
-Then, we had a call from the same doctor.
-Our baby would also have Down syndrome.
-This time, we laughed and said Thank you, Jesus, we trust you.
+By this time her MS was much worse.
+Then, we had a call from our very special doctor, Dr Cross.
+Our new baby would also have Down syndrome.
+This time, we had peace and said Thank you, Jesus, we trust you.

 Our second baby was born and a precious daughter!
 Our daughter was born with Dr. Cross’s help, and it was again a very happy day.
 She was born on June 18th, 2007, one day after her grandmother’s birthday.

 I kiddingly have said with all that we have going on, my wife with advanced MS and two children with Down syndrome, that either God really hates us or really loves us.
 I know it is the latter!
-The chances of having 2 natural children with trisomy 21 if you already have one child with DS is only 1% and according to our geneticist, there is only one other family that she knows of in San Diego with two children with DS that are not twins.
-Some perhaps would not see this as good but for us it was a miracle.
-A gift even.
+The chances of having 2 natural children with trisomy 21 if you already have one child with DS is only 1% of having another.
+According to our geneticist, there is only one other family that she knows of in San Diego with two children with DS that are not twins.

-We have learned that we, too, are perfectly flawed with no good thing in us.
+We have learned that we, too, are perfectly flawed with no good thing in us save for the blood of Jesus.
 It is only Jesus in His declaration over us of His love that we can stand as His little children.
 Therefore, we have so much love as we are loved in our needs.

 He keeps us as children with childlike hearts.
 I am glad for that.
 Not knowing anything but Christ crucified.
 Never to boast in what I am or have become.
 Never to know anything but He who first loved me.